pivotal/blog/content/post/testing-data-consistency-in-cloud-cache.md

 ## What is Cloud Cache

-The Cloud Cache for Pivotal Cloud Foundry product provides on-demand in-memory data clusters that can be used by app developers in CF. App developers are able to store any kind of data objects in the Cloud cache cluster provided they are Java-serializable.
+The Cloud Cache for Pivotal Cloud Foundry product provides on-demand in-memory data clusters that can be used by app developers in CF. App developers are able to store any kind of data objects in the Cloud Cache cluster provided they are Java-serializable.
 Cloud Cache uses Pivotal GemFire, the Pivotal distribution of [Apache Geode](http://geode.apache.org).

 ## CAP Theorem